 Mickey’s PhilarMagic is a 3D show that features some of the most famous music and scenes from classic Disney movies.
 Beauty and the Beach, The Lion King, The Little Mermaid- they’re all there.
 It’s a really cool show that is good for all ages.

 #18.
 Take Pictures with Your Favorite Character

-Whether it’s a Disney Princess like Cinderella or a Disney villain like Gaston, you’ve got a lot of character meet-and-greet options at Magic Kingdom.
-It can be tedious to wait in line all day to see every character in the park, but it’s usually worthwhile to get at least one memorable character photo.
+Whether it’s a Disney Princess like Cinderella or a Disney villain like Gaston, you’ve got a lot of character viewing options at Magic Kingdom.
+It can be tedious to wait in line all day to see every character in the park, so we suggest selecting a character dining restaurant or catching them in a stage show or parade.

 #19.
 Ride Buzz Lightyear’s Space Ranger Spin

 Buzz Lightyear’s Space Ranger Spin is the ultimate Magic Kingdom ride for testing friendships.
 You’ll be pitted up against your fellow riders while you shoot your way through Zurg’s minions.
 Your score is tracked on a screen for you to compare at the end of the ride.
 It can get pretty competitive, so don’t say I didn’t warn you!

 #20.
 Eat with Pooh & friends at The Crystal Palace

 If you’re a Winnie the Pooh fan then a meal at The Crystal Palace is something you’ll really enjoy.
 The restaurant’s building is based on a beautiful Victorian greenhouse design.
 Inside, you’ll have a large buffet to choose from.
 Over the course of your meal, you’ll be visited by Pooh and the rest of the Hundred Acre Wood residents.

 #21.
 Get Ice Cream from the Plaza Ice Cream Parlor